tlevine/occupar/readme.md

                        | participation)  |
                        +-----------------+

-Preferably, we would have had each participant answer the same questions about her level of interest of participation (such as whether she agrees with the movement's views or whether she think the movement will have positive impact) and her external stresses (like working overtime) and her level of participation.
+When we discuss "interest in participation", we are referring to more fundamental drivers in considering whether to participate, such as agreement with the goals of the activism or belief that the activism will be effective.

+"External stresses" are secondary, exogenous considerations that might prevent participants from participating in activism that they would support in concept.
+For example, one strong external stress would be working multiple jobs.

 ## The questionnaire
 A questionnaire was developed using critical PAR[*] as the methodological approach.